 Indulge yourself with this recipe for Ultimate Chocolate Cake.
 This heavenly, moist and fudgy is cake is topped with a chocolate ganache icing is perfect for celebrations or just satisfying a chocolate craving.
+If you love chocolate, why not bake Best Chocolate Cake Ever and put the diet off until next week?

 What could be better than a chocolate cake?